flaucha/DKonsole/README.md

 ## 🤖 Built with AI

-This entire project, from backend to frontend and infrastructure code, was generated using advanced AI agents.
+Almost all this project, from backend to frontend and infrastructure code, was generated using advanced AI agents.
 It demonstrates the power of AI in modern software development.

 ## ✨ Features